revsic/FineDustPrediction/README.md

 # Fine-Dust-Prediction
-Prediction of daily average amount of fine dust by tensorflow.
+Prediction of the daily average amount of fine dust by tensorflow.

 <img src="md_image/network_model.png" width="80%">